-Physicians: National Jewish Health is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Physicians: National Jewish Health is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 National Jewish Health designates this live activity for a maximum of 7.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Nurses: Provider approved by the California Board of Registered Nursing, Provider Number CEP 12724, for 22.25 contact hours.
+Nurses: Provider approved by the California Board of Registered Nursing, Provider Number 12724 for 7.25 contact hours.